-A simple to use traction device for neck pain relief.
+A latex free inflatable collar for neck pain relief.

 Provocative Tests for Cervical Radiculopathy

 Cervical radiculopathy is a disorder of the cervical spinal nerve root and most commonly is caused by degenerative changes, cervical disc herniation or other space-occupying lesion, resulting in nerve root inflammation, impingement, or both.

 Daffner et al. showed that combined neck and arm pain were much more disabling than either symptom alone.
 As symptom duration increases, a negative impact on mental health is observed, suggesting that patients with a significant component of axial neck pain in conjunction with cervical radiculopathy should be considered the most affected of all patients with cervical spondylosis or degenerative changes.
 This study suggests that prompt treatment of these patients may help avoid the harmful effects of chronic symptoms on mental functioning.

 Historically, nerve root compression was indicated by abnormal muscle strength, deep tendon reflexes or dermatomal sensation.
 However, many patients are neurologically intact yet present with cervical radiculopathy symptoms due to inflammatory irritation of the nerve root.

 Diagnostic imaging and electrophysiologic studies are most commonly used to establish a diagnosis of cervical radiculopathy.
 These tests are considered to be the most accurate means of diagnosis available, however, due to the expense and discomfort associated with these studies, it is useful to establish some reliable clinical examination findings for a diagnosis of cervical radiculopathy.